5-Wood Vs 3-Hybrid: Which One Should You Carry & Why

 This club is suitable for everybody; it simplifies long-range approach shots and instills confidence in your long game.
 The high launch and spin rate will assist you in holding greens from a distance, allowing you to strike from further out.

-Hybrid golf clubs are intended to be used in place of a golfer's 2-iron through 5-iron clubs, depending on the golfer's desire.
+Hybrid clubs are intended to be used in place of a golfer’s 2-iron through 5-iron clubs, depending on the golfer’s desire.
 Many golfers struggle with long irons and therefore opt for a more forgiving hybrid.

 As the name suggests, a hybrid is a cross between an iron and a fairway wood.
 In terms of appearance, construction, and function.